PersonaMark: Personalized LLM watermarking for model protection and user attribution

-As traditional post-hoc detection methods falter, text watermarking has emerged as a promising solution to protect LLM-generated content \cite{zhang2024detection,yang2023watermarking,hou2023semstamp,ma2023abstract}.
+As traditional post-hoc detection methods falter, text watermarking has emerged as a promising solution to protect LLM-generated content \cite{zhang2024detection,yang2023watermarking,hou2023semstamp}.
 Recent advances in text watermarking embed imperceptible signals, or watermark messages, into text data, making them detectable by algorithms but invisible to human readers\cite{kirchenbauer_watermark_2023,zhao_provable_2023,liu_unforgeable_2023,lee_who_2023,piet_mark_2023,zhang_remark-llm_2023,tang_did_2023,hu_unbiased_2023,wu_dipmark_2023,yoo_advancing_2023,kirchenbauer_reliability_2023,kirchenbauer2024reliabilitywatermarkslargelanguage,liu_semantic_2023,hou2023semstamp,munyer_deeptextmark_2024}.
 These signals are embedded either during text generation or through post-processing.
 Current techniques often manipulate token distributions by dividing vocabulary into ``green'' and ``red'' lists, promoting certain tokens while suppressing others.

-However, these methods fall short of providing the protection and tracing capabilities found in traditional image watermarking.
-Personalized watermarking, where different users receive content embedded with distinct watermarks, is essential for copyright protection in customized LLMs.
-Yet, current techniques are limited in this regard.
-They typically focus on AI-generated text detection, embedding simple binary watermark signals, and fail to generate unique watermarks for different users.
-Even multi-bit watermarking methods suffer from limited payload capacity, which compromises robustness and text quality, ultimately restricting their ability to manage large user bases and perform effective tracing.
-Moreover, the reliance on token probability manipulation to inject watermarks introduces biases that undermine the training objectives of LLMs, degrading the quality of the generated text.
-As a result, existing methods are inadequate for achieving the same level of protection and traceability as traditional watermarking techniques, highlighting the need for more advanced approaches in the context of personalized LLMs.
+However, these methods lack the robust protection and tracing capabilities characteristic of traditional image watermarking.
+Personalized watermarking, which involves embedding distinct watermarks into content for different users, is crucial for copyright protection in customized LLMs.
+Yet, current works are insufficient to meet this needs.
+They predominantly focus on detecting AI-generated text and rely on embedding simple binary watermark signals, failing to produce unique watermarks for individual users.
+Even multi-bit watermarking techniques suffer from limited payload capacity\cite{liu2023survey}, which compromises both robustness and text quality, thereby restricting their ability to manage extensive user bases\cite{yoo-etal-2024-advancing} and to conduct effective tracing.
+Moreover, the manipulation of token probabilities to inject watermarks introduces biases that conflict with the training objectives of LLMs, ultimately degrading the quality of the generated text.
+Consequently, existing methods are inadequate for achieving the same level of protection and traceability as traditional watermarking techniques, highlighting the need for more advanced approaches in the context of personalized LLMs.